hep-mh/acropolis/README.md

 *This is the recommended way to install ACROPOLIS!*

-To install ACROPOLIS from PyPI, first make sure that ``pip`` is installed on your system and afterwards execute the command
+To install ACROPOLIS from PyPI, first make sure that ``pip`` is installed on your system and afterwards install ACROPOLIS at user-level by executing the command

 ```
 python3 -m pip install ACROPOLIS --user
 ```

 Once the installation is completed, the different modules of ACROPOLIS can directly be imported into our own Python code (just like e.g. ``numpy``).
 Additionally, the installation also ensures that the two executable ``decay`` and ``annihilation`` are copied into your ``PATH`` and that all dependencies are fulfilled.

+If you want to install ACROPOLIS system wide, drop the ``--user`` flag in the command above and run with ``sudo``.

 If any dependencies of ACROPOLIS conflict with those for other programs in your work environment, it is strongly advised to utilize the capabilities of Python's virtual environments.